mpv-player/mpv/DOCS/man/mpv.rst

 configuration file for a file called 'video.avi', create a file named 'video.avi.conf' with the file-specific options in it and put it in ``~/.config/mpv/``.
-You can also put the configuration file in the same directory as the file to be played, as long as you give the ``--use-filedir-conf`` option (either on the command line or in your global config file).
+You can also put the configuration file in the same directory as the file to be played.
+Both require you to set the ``--use-filedir-conf`` option (either on the command line or in your global config file).
 If a file-specific configuration file is found in the same directory, no file-specific configuration is loaded from ``~/.config/mpv``.
 In addition, the